 What Are the Security Risks of Mobile Banking?

 Numerous, to put it simply.
 You have a ton of apps available to use day in and day out.
 For instance, you use apps for ordering food, taking selfies, posting status updates and what not.
-Your “always logged in” bank account resides right there, which is like carrying a checkbook and where each check is signed and left blank.
-You see where this is going, right?
+Your “always logged in” bank account on mobile phones resides right there, which is like carrying a cheque book and where each cheque is signed and left blank.
+Many of you see where this is going, right?

 Some of the most common security risks of mobile banking include (but not limited to):